Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 It’s impossible – and expensive – to try to please everyone and do everything.
 You’re more likely to succeed if you design specific products for specific people.
 So, decide early on who your core audience is and what products will be the heart of your clothing line.

-Here are some niches to consider:
+Here are some niches to consider when starting a clothing line:

 - Women’s Dress Clothes